 Compliance Requirement - If the State or county agency responsible for administering the TANF State Plan approved under Title IV-D of the Social Security Act determines that an individual is not cooperating in establishing paternity, or in establishing, modifying or enforcing a support order with respect to a child of the individual, and reports that information to the local agency responsible for the Work First Program, the county department of social services must apply the appropriate level sanction (42 USC 608(a)(2) and 42 USC 609(a)(8)).
-Effective January 2005, Work First sanctions changed due to changes in the TANF State Plan.
+Work First sanctions align with federal regulations and the TANF State Plan.
 Once non-cooperation is reported, the entire case will be ineligible for a Work First cash assistance payment for one month or until compliance, whichever is later.
 This ineligibility requirement means a family will not receive a payment until they cooperate.